 Damian doesn't currently offer osteopathy concerned with involuntary motion (often called cranial osteopathy) or paediatric osteopathy

-Adam Schamroth M.Ost
+Adam Schamroth M.Ost - He/Him

 Adam Schamroth is a General Osteopathic Council certified osteopath with a Masters of Osteopathy degree from the British School of Osteopathy in addition to Bsc in Environmental Sciences from the University of Manchester.